djradon/public-notes/prdct.provencance-authoring-versioning-ontology-pav.md

 - createdBy indicates the agent primary responsible for making the digital artifact or resource representation.
 - authoredBy indicates who authored the knowledge expressed by this resource
 - curatedBy indicates who curated the knowledge into its current form.

+#### Thoughts

+- the concepts are good, but the names are confusing.

 #### Examples